IBMStreams/streamsx.social/com.ibm.streamsx.social.twitter/README.md

 	**Consumer Key** , **Consumer Secret** , **Access Token** and **Access Token Secret**

 # Download and compile the operator.
- - Download the streamsx.twitter-master.zip file from GitHub.
+ - Download the streamsx.social-master.zip file from GitHub.
  - Unzip it on your streams system.
 For example in /home/streamsadmin/workspace/streamsx.twitter-master
- - mv streamsx.twitter-master streamsx.twitter
+ - mv streamsx.social-master streamsx.social
- - Edit streamsx.twitter/etc/twitter.properties file and replace the xxxx with your Twitter credentials.
+ - Edit streamsx.social/com.ibm.streamsx.social.twitter/etc/twitter.properties file and replace
+   the xxxx with your Twitter credentials.

          consumerKey=XXXXXXXXXXXXXXXXXXXXXXXXXxxxx
          consumerSecret=XXXXXXXXXXXXXXXXXXXXXXXXXX